zachleat/zachleat.com/web/_posts/2021-10-14-lighthouse-deception.md

 <img src="/web/img/posts/lighthouse/nextjs-mobile-new-hardware.png" alt="nextjs.org Lighthouse Score for Mobile: 94 on Performance, 89 on Accessibility, 93 on Best Practices, 100 on SEO" class="primary">

+It’s incredible to me the variability effect that your hardware can have: from a 64 on Performance to a 94—that’s a thirty point swing!

 <div class="livedemo livedemo-evil">
   <strong>Don’t Do This™ Evil Tip:</strong> When running Lighthouse, only use the best, beefiest, latest and greatest, most expensive hardware and network connections.
 </div>